CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "symbol": "/",                              // Valid unicode character to replace the item symbol.
 If not specified, no change will be made.
     "color": "red",                             // Replacement color of item symbol.
 If not specified, no change will be made.
     "weight": 2,                                // The relative chance of this variant being selected over other variants when this item is spawned with no explicit variant.
 Defaults to 0.
 If it is 0, this variant will not be selected
-    "append": true                              // If this description should just be appended to the base item description instead of completely overwriting it.
+    "append": true,                             // If this description should just be appended to the base item description instead of completely overwriting it.
-  }
+    "expand_snippets": true                     // Allows to use snippet tags, see #Snippets }
 ],
 "flags": ["VARSIZE"],                        // Indicates special effects, see JSON_FLAGS.md